alliechoate/webpage/content/post/2019-06-06-awesome-free-r-resources-on-the-web.md

 [Longitudinal Structural Equation Modeling: A Comprehensive Introduction](http://www.longitudinalsem.com/)

-  * Dr. Newsom also has topics published on his website related to multiple regression and other multivariate methods and can be found [here.](https://web.pdx.edu/~newsomj/mvclass/)
+  * Dr. Newsom also has topics published on his website related to multiple regression & multivariate methods and can be found [here.](https://web.pdx.edu/~newsomj/mvclass/)